General Inferential Limits Under Differential and Pufferfish Privacy: Bounds on the Privatised Data Probability

 Consider the situation of statistical inference, where a data analyst supplies a parametric model $\mathcal P = \{P_\theta \mid \theta \in \Theta\}$ of data-generating distributions $P_\theta$.
 Nature generates data $X \sim P_{\theta}$ according to some unknown $\theta \in \Theta$.
-(We use capital $X$ to emphasise that the dataset is now random, whereas in the previous Sections, it was considered fixed.)
+(We use capital $X$ to emphasise that the dataset is now random, whereas in the previous sections, it was considered fixed.)
 In the typical non-private setting, the data analyst observes $X$ directly.
-In the private setting, the data analyst only sees the summary statistic $t = M(X,U) \sim P_X$ outputted from a privacy-preserving data-release mechanism $M$.
+In the private setting, the data analyst only sees the summary statistic $T = M(X,U) \sim P_X$ outputted from a privacy-preserving data-release mechanism $M$.
 (We now require that the data universe $\mathcal X$ is equipped with a $\sigma$-algebra $\mathscr G$ and that every data-release mechanism $M$ is $(\mathscr G \otimes \mathcal B[0,1], \mathscr F)$-measurable, where $\mathcal B[0,1]$ is the Borel $\sigma$-algebra on $[0,1]$.)

-The relevant vehicle for inference in the private setting is the marginal probability of the observed data $t$:
+The relevant vehicle for inference in the private setting is the marginal probability of the observed data $T$:

-We call $P( t \in S \mid \theta)$ the \emph{privatised data probability}.
-Viewed as a function of $\theta$, it is termed the \emph{marginal likelihood} of $\theta$.
-All frequentist procedures compliant with likelihood theory and all Bayesian inference from privacy-protected data hinge on this function.
+We call $P( T \in S \mid \theta)$ the \emph{privatised data probability}.
+(Proposition~\ref{propDefnPrivDataProb} proves that it is well-defined.)
+Viewed as a function of $\theta$, $P( T \in S \mid \theta)$ is the \emph{marginal likelihood} of $\theta$.
+When the data observed by the analyst is privacy-protected, all frequentist procedures compliant with likelihood theory and all Bayesian inference hinge on this function \cite{bergerLikelihoodPrinciple1988}.
 The crucial role of~\eqref{eq:marginal-data-probability} for inference from privacy-protected data was first recognized in the differential privacy literature by \citet{williams2010probabilistic}, and has since been utilized extensively to derive likelihood and Bayesian methodologies \cite[e.g.][]{Awan2018:Binomial,awan2020differentially,bernstein2018differentially,bernstein2019differentially,gong2022exact,ju2022data}.